Engagement & CRM Β· Guide

 930Email: breakup or close

-Confirm each point before activating: (1) Touch spacing matches the table above, no two touches closer than 2 days on a cold domain.
-(2) Each touch adds a new angle rather than repeating the previous subject line.
-(3) Channel changes occur at the midpoint, not Touch 1.
-(4) Tier 1 and Tier 3 contacts are in separate campaigns with separate sequences.
-(5) A defined last touch exists and no-reply contacts have a post-cadence action assigned.
-(6) Bounce rate from the previous campaign using this list is under 3 percent before the new cadence goes live.
+No two touches closer than 2 days on a cold domain.
+Each touch adds a new angle.
+Channel change at midpoint, not Touch 1.
+Tier 1 and Tier 3 in separate campaigns.
+Last touch defined with a post-cadence action.
+Bounce rate from prior campaign under 3%.

 Recommended Tools